Shao-Kui/3DScenePlatform/README.md

 We assume developers and researchers would first deploy this platform.
 The [manuals](#Manuals) are available in the latter of this doc if you wish to directly use a ready clone.

+This platform is **NOT** aimming at photo-realistic illumination, though we are continously improving the rendering.
+Instead, we provide an interactive environment for visualizing and debugging algorithms or frameworks related to 3D scenes.

 # Requirements
 Requirements are mainly for running the back-end including the algorithm.
 Dependencies at front-end are already included, but Chrome is still recommended.
 The server is easily run by ```python main.py```, if the following requirements are satisfied:
 ```